What Is SB 300

 Other laws that affect CA inmates include:

-Call an attorney at Spolin Law P.C. to learn which new (or old) laws might apply to your case.
+Contact a qualified appellate attorney to learn which new (or old) laws might apply to your case.

 Can These Laws Help You?

-The award-winning attorneys at Spolin Law P.C. have used new laws to help free California inmates.
-To learn which laws might apply to your case, call one of our attorneys at (866) 716-2805.
+Experienced appellate attorneys have used new laws to help free California inmates.
+To learn which laws might apply to your case, contact SPCRC's Recommended California Lawyers.